 Furthermore, such a conviction will also establish a criminal record that will be maintained by the State of Texas for the rest of your life.

 Are you facing criminal charges related to prostitution?
 The Law Office of Brett A. Podolsky is ready to defend you in the court of law.
 Contact us today to schedule a consultation and discuss your case.

 In view of the heavy penalties that can be imposed for prostitution and/or solicitation, even for a first-time conviction, if you have been arrested on a prostitution/solicitation charge you should immediately contact a criminal defense lawyer in order to aggressively protect your constitutional rights as a citizen.
 Brett Podolsky represents clients all around the Greater Houston area and has a successful track record of defending prostitution cases.

 All Texas laws regarding prostitution and prostitution-related offenses are based on definitions given in Section 43.02 of the Texas Penal Code, where “prostitution” is defined as knowingly offering to engage, agreeing to engage, or engaging in sexual conduct for money and “solicitation” is to knowingly solicit or attempt to recruit, in a public place, another person to engage in an act of prostitution.

+In September 2021, Texas changed the crime of solicitation from a class B misdemeanor to a state jail felony.
 Conviction on a charge of prostitution or solicitation is generally punished after a review of the individual’s criminal record:

 Being placed under arrest is often a time of great psychological stress.
 During such times it is common that the police and/or the state’s attorney will exploit this stress to elevate what had been a simple misunderstanding into a criminal offense, even to the point of misrepresenting the facts in your case or attempting to turn your own words or statements against you.
 Sadly, such abuses are all too common in prostitution or solicitation arrests and prosecutions.